BenMukebo/Math-magicians/README.md

 - Use React life cycle methods.
 - Understand the mechanism of lifting state up.
 - Use React hooks.
+- Use React Router.
+- Use styles in a React app.

 ### Built With